ROCm/rocm-install-on-linux/docs/install/quick-start.rst

 .. note::

-    If you’re using ROCm with AMD Radeon or Radeon Pro GPUs for graphics workloads, see the `Use ROCm on Radeon GPU <https://rocm.docs.amd.com/projects/radeon/en/latest/docs/install/native_linux/install-radeon.html>`_ documentation for installation instructions .
+    If you’re using ROCm with AMD Radeon GPUs or Ryzen APUs for graphics workloads, see the `Use ROCm on Radeon and Ryzen <https://rocm.docs.amd.com/projects/radeon-ryzen/en/latest/index.html>`_ documentation for installation instructions .

 ROCm installation
 =================================================